joelreid/Scripts_for_Mac_Administration/LPD_Printer_Queue_via_CocoaDialog_List/README.md

 # LPD Printer Queue via CocoaDialog List

+## UNFINISHED
+lpdFromList.bash is a work in progress.

 Presents a menu of a server/printer's queues [hardcoded in script], then creates a local printer queue for the selected remote queue.

 Drivers must be installed in advance!